 Treatment for IBD

-Living with IBD can be stressful and taxing.
+Living with IBD can be stressful and taxing, because patients may miss school or work, or experience depression and anxiety.
 There are hundreds of support groups for people with Crohn's disease and ulcerative colitis.
-In these support groups, patients and their loved ones gather to share their stories, seek emotional support, and connect with a community with similar challenges.
+In these support groups, patients and their loved ones gather to share their stories, seek emotional support and connect with a community of people who experience similar challenges.
 There are also online communities where patients can chat in a forum and share tips on managing the condition 24/7.

 "These conditions are not curable," Hudesman said.
 "But if patients get on the appropriate medications, they can feel well."

 - The Mayo Clinic website is a useful reference for patients with IBD

 - For more on the difference between Crohn's disease and ulcerative colitis, on the Crohn's & Colitis Foundation of America website

 - To find out about research on IBD, see the U.S. Centers for Disease Control and Prevention website

 This article was updated on Nov.
 7, 2018 by Laura Geggel, Live Science Senior Writer.

 Stay up to date on the latest science news by signing up for our Essentials newsletter.